sverweij/wordywordy/README.md

 ## A word on speeds
 The speed you selected is the _target_ speed.
 It is a good indication of the actual speed.
-However, the actual speed depends on the actual text.
+However, the actual speed depends on the characteristics of the selected text.
+E.g.
+- Your text contains many long words and short sentences: the actual speed will be _slower_ than the target speed.
+- Your text contains many short words and long sentences: the actual speed will be _faster_.

 ## Licenses and dependencies
 WordyWordy is free software [licensed under GPLv3](LICENSE).
 This